Maximal Free-Space Concentration of Electromagnetic Waves: Optical Beams in the Far Zone

-As $\eta_0$ decreases below the first zero of $J_1$, i.e., the diffraction-limited Airy spot size, the second term of \eqref{optS} increases, reducing $S_{\rm max}$.
+A diffraction-limited Airy beam occurs for $\spot$ equaling the first zero of $J_1$, in which case $S_{\rm max} = 1$.
+As $\spot$ decreases below the first zero of $J_1$, the second term of \eqref{optS} increases from zero, reducing $S_{\rm max}$.
 Although we arrived at \eqreftwo{ImaxFZ}{optS} from \eqref{Imax}, the bound derived from loosening the constraints and solving the rank-two optimization problem, our numerical results show that in the far zone, the full-rank optimization problem of \eqref{qform} that is bounded above by \eqref{Ibound} has exactly the same solution (the equivalence is not exact for non-circular apertures, but even then the discrepancy practically vanishes for spot size $G\ll1$).
 Physically, this means that in the far zone, maximally focused beams are symmetric under rotations around the propagation axis, for any spot size, such that only their first Fourier coefficient is nonzero on the spot-size ring.
 From a design perspective, this equivalence implies that the bound of \eqref{optS} is physically achievable, and that the corresponding Maxwell field exhibits the largest possible intensity for a given spot size.

 \Figref{bound}(a) plots the intensity bound, \eqref{Imax}, for a variety of exit-aperture shapes and from the near zone to the far zone, with a generic spot size $G=0.55$.
 The bound is scaled by $z^2$, the square of the aperture--focus distance, to account for the quadratic power decay.
 In each case the far-zone bound is larger than that of the near zone or mid zone, suggesting that the far-zone bounds of \eqref{ImaxFZ} and \eqref{optS} may be global bounds at any distance.
 For each case, the maximum intensity is bounded above by the bound for the circumscribing circle (solid black line), while the optimal field profiles are highly dependent on the aperture shapes (inset images).